Salvador's Catalonia: rocks, wind and Lebanese cuisine

 Northern Spain, Catalonia included, is bit of a riddle.
 It has never experienced the influence of the caliphate, it is locked in by French Pyrenees on one side and by the sheerness of the Balear sea from the other.
 In Spain, the regions of the north lack the frivolous familiarity of the South, its spirit of never-ending spring.
 And thus, like a woman who accepts her different ages with pride and grace instead of vulgar ignorance, the North is mighty and profound, standing its battle against the strong winds.
 It is also the homeland of Salvador Dali, a man with a heart made of buzzing dragonflies.

+Cap de Creus: I'll have the sunrise for take-away…and woke up at 5am the next morning to watch the sunrise at Cap de Creus, which is the easternmost point of mainland Spain and the Iberian Peninsula, and happens to be a 15-minute drive from Cadaqués.
+The legend has it that it was Hercules who hewed it out of stone and judging by the unpredictability of winds and the greatness of the scenery, it might as well be true.
+You can choose to hike up there during the day, but seeing the sun rise from the sea with an almost 300-degrees angle is one hell of a spectacle.
+If you are organised, bring a thermos full of coffee and some sandwiches – the nearby restaurant, which opens much later, has some incredible wooden benches, carved into the rocks to face the sea.
+Be ready to share with greedy pigeons.
 A short drive down the same road you came by will lead you straight into a Dali-inspired, Dali-inspiring fairytale.
 I would say follow the signs for “Paratge de Tudela” (the wikipedia page for it only exists in catalan, from which I concluded that we found a real gem), but there aren't any signs really.
 If you go off-season you are not likely to see any tourist groups, so slow down and look out for a red&white road barrier on the right, that's where you can park.
 This part of the natural park of Cap de Creus is the cradle of Dali's fantasies, which later found their place in his paintings.
 The surreal shapes of animals we see in world-famous masterpieces were taken straight from the shapes of rocks in this natural park.
 For those lacking visionary skills and/or the knowledge of Dali's work, the rocks are signposted.
 Strolling through this vast scenery and contemplation can take you hours, so make sure you aren't on a tight schedule.

+Magical surroundingsTo complete the “Dalinian triangle”, visit the Pubol Castle, where the genius spend the last lonely years of his life and the Dali Thetre-Museum in Figueres, which showcases not only his painting, but amusing jewellery creations.
 Without even leaving the area, there are a few other picturesque roads to explore, to the monastery of St. Pere de Rodes being one of them.
 The monastery itself is somewhat composed and severe, containing cooled off air within its abandoned walls.
 But what a scenery!
 A random cloud passing through the entirely blue sky that merged with the blue of the sea, was casting a shade upon the surrounding mountains, being the only active movement in sight.

 Cadaqués and its surroundings made us continuously forget which country we were in, simply because it did not matter.
 Real beauty and happiness don't belong with a geographical point, or to a nation – they are simultaneously heartbreaking and enlightening to the point of making us feel like a unified roundelay of humanity dancing on the same planet, at each and any point in time, irrelevant of the historical context.